mapbender/mapbender-documentation/en/customization/commands.rst

 app/console mapbender:print:queue:clean
 ------------------------------------------

 This command purges old jobs from the print queue (database and files).
-This includes on the one hand created PDFs as well as corresponding database entries for the print jobs which are listed in the table called "mb_print_queue".
+This includes created PDFs as well as corresponding database entries for the print jobs which are listed in the table called "mb_print_queue".
 With the command the expiring age can be set, for example, 20 can be used to delete all jobs older than 20 days.

 .. code-block:: yaml